- ホーム

 Full Description

-Edited by Linda L. Cook and Mary J. Pitoniak, this edition contains 22 chapters separated into four parts.
-Part I provides a framing chapter for the volume, as well as chapters on the history and the social context of educational measurement.
-Part II addresses the important topics of validity, reliability, and fairness theory and concepts.
-Part III includes new theories and technical advances in topics such as technology-based assessment; scaling, equating and linking; test administration and scoring; standard setting; modeling educational assessment data; score reporting; fairness and accessibility; and designing and developing assessments.
-Part IV includes chapters on assessment to inform instruction and learning; test-based accountability in K-12 testing; testing in higher education; licensing and certification assessment; testing of interpersonal and intrapersonal skills; and large-scale assessment in international contexts.
+Edited by Linda L. Cook and Mary J. Pitoniak, this edition contains 21 chapters separated into four parts.
+Part I provides a framing chapter for the volume, as well as chapters on the history of educational measurement and the sociocultural context of educational assessment.
+Part II addresses the foundational topics of validity and validation; reliability; and fairness theory and concepts.
+Part III includes new theories and technical advances in topics such as designing and developing assessments; test administration and scoring; technology-based assessment; modeling educational assessment data; scaling, equating and linking; standard setting; score reporting; and fairness through accessibility for all test takers and specific groups.
+Part IV includes chapters on assessment to inform teaching and learning; test-based accountability in K—12 education; assessment for higher education; licensing and certification assessment; assessment of interpersonal and intrapersonal skills; and large-scale assessments in international contexts.
 Part V provides an extensive discussion on the nature of measurement.

 This is an open access title available under the terms of a CC BY-NC-ND 4.0 license.
 It is free to read at Oxford Scholarship Online and offered as a free PDF download from OUP and selected open access locations.